Ajay-Chidambaram/team-a/docs/index.md

 ## topic 1

-Hope you are not sleeping !! :face_in_clouds:
+Hope you are not sleeping !! :)

 ## topic 2